Berlin to Shell: Remove old oil platforms in North Sea | DW | 17.10.2019

 '10 years of review'

-Shell said its "Brent Field Decommissioning Program" is the "result of 10 years of review and planning, including extensive research involving engineering studies, independent experts' input, consultations and scientific assessments."
+Shell said its "Brent Field Decommissioning Program" was the "result of 10 years of review and planning, including extensive research involving engineering studies, independent experts' input, consultations and scientific assessments."

 "In line with UK legislation, the Brent Field will now be decommissioned.
 The decision to decommission Brent is a natural step in the life cycle of the field," Shell said.